Chester-King/Resource-sharing/README.md

 # Resource Sharing

-Community driven repo for people to share the resources for learning something new in the feild of Computer Science
+Community driven repository for people to share the resources for learning something new in the field of Computer Science .